-Manufacturers that used to ship pallet quantities are now becoming single item parcel shippers because their big-box retail customers are asking them to serve as online order fulfillment extensions of their warehouses and stores.
-Distributors that used to sell to retailers are opening up their own ecommerce stores, either on Amazon/EBay/Alibaba, or setting up their own web sites.
-Retailers that used to focus on their brick-and-mortar stores are extending their ability to sell via the internet.
-In every case, abilities are stretched, often to the breaking point, causing disappointed customers or unprofitable growth.
+Manufacturers that used to ship pallet quantities are now becoming single item parcel shippers because their big-box retail customers are asking them to provide online order fulfillment services and serve as extensions of their warehouses and stores.
+Similarly, manufacturers are now key dropshipping partners of ecommerce sales channels.
+Distributors that used to sell to retailers are opening up their own ecommerce businesses either by setting up an online store on Amazon/EBay/Alibaba, or setting up their own web sites, and turning their warehouses into ecommerce fulfillment centers.
+Retailers that used to focus on their brick-and-mortar stores are extending their ability to sell via the internet by either creating their own fulfillment services, using a fulfillment company or a third-party logistics provider.
+In every case, supply chains and inventory management systems are stretched, often to the breaking point, causing disappointed customers, abandoned shopping carts or unprofitable growth.

-The best warehouse layout for ecommerce order fulfillment is a narrow aisle design using a drive-by-wire order picker that can travel through narrow aisles and allow for easy picking of items higher up in the racking.
+The best warehouse layout for ecommerce business is a narrow aisle design using a drive-by-wire order picker that can travel through narrow aisles and allow for easy picking of items higher up in the racking.
 These order-pickers move vertically with the order-selector (connected via a safety harness) and are prevented from hitting racking by the lateral control.
 An advantage of this design is SKU placement by velocity becomes less important.
 With multiple orders the order-selector will usually drive through most aisles during their pick-trip.
 One important design consideration is the order-selector will need to have an easy way to separate items into multiple orders so items do not get mixed up at the pack-and-ship station.